This chapter provides an overview of Narrator and how to start and stop it.

 Three ways to start and stop Narrator

-- On the lower-right corner of the sign-in screen, select the Ease of Access button and then choose Narrator.
+- On the lower-right corner of the sign-in screen, select the Ease of Access button (or press Windows logo key + U) and then choose Narrator.

 Customize Narrator to start automatically before or after you sign in to your PC